jerdog/jmeiss-me-website/content/posts/devrel-like-coffee.md

 ### So back to coffee as DevRel

 This afore-mentioned passion served me well when I would engage with our customers and begin to educate them on what a good cup of coffee should be, and what they would likely enjoy.
 It wasn’t uncommon for me to convert someone who “required” their coffee be equal parts milk, sugar, and coffee into a straight, black coffee drinker — all because I found out what they were looking for, wanting, and even (for some people) needing by asking, listening, and building a relationship with them.
-Douglas Adams said it best,
+A wise philosopher said it best,

 > To give real service you must add something which cannot be bought or measured with money, and that is sincerity and integrity.
+<cite>Douglas<span class="cite-last-name">Adams</span></cite>

 See, that’s DevRel to a “T” in my opinion.
 You have a product you are “evangelising”, and it requires that you actively listen, ask questions, build relationships with those developers using the product.
 It’s not _always_ about pizza and beer (doesn’t hurt either), but it _is_ about being intentional — it’s about being real.
 Developers can see through the marketing and sales bulls&\*& which so often is sent their way, and are willing to listen and try your product if/when they trust you.
 And that trust doesn’t happen immediately.